 Investing in US real estate is a way of getting rich slowly.

-Warren Buffett started at 11 years old to build his empire the world looks at today, not overnight.
+Warren Buffett started at 11 years old to build the empire the world looks at today, not overnight.

 An important part of the wealth-building picture is accumulating wealth to arrive at your day of financial freedom – You are Debt Free.

-You have enough savings, financial investments, a steady income and cash on hand to live the kind of life you desire for yourself, your children and family.
+You have enough savings, financial investments, a steady income, and cash on hand to live the kind of life you desire for yourself, your children, and your family.

 And maybe to leave a legacy.

 Growing and generating a passive income with real estate deals and profitable investments enables you to retire to pursue your life’s passion without exchanging your energy and time for a salary determined by someone else.